-Inbal Strauss is a doctoral student at the Ruskin School of Art and Linacre College, University of Oxford.
+Inbal Strauss is a doctoral candidate at the Ruskin School of Art and Linacre College, University of Oxford.

 Trained as a product designer and subsequently as a sculptor, Inbal questions the traditional distinction between art and design, which heavily hinges on how closely the mode of production adheres to the modernist dictum ‘form follows function.’
 Titled “Form Unfollows Function: Subversions of Functionality in Modern Art,” her doctoral research project considers art-making as a process of design, and accordingly, considers the products of artistic production as designed objects.